mlibrary/about-leverpress/src/content/events/2021-02-04-the-ontology-of-open-acess-the-historians’-guide-from-manuscript-to-monograph-to-reception-and-impact-march-2.md

 templateKey: event
 title: >-
-  The Ontology of Open Acess: The Historians’ Guide from Manuscript to Monograph to Reception and Impact, March 2
+  The Ontology of Open Acess: The Historians’ Guide from Manuscript to Monograph to Reception and Impact, March 2 at 11:00
 summary: >-
   Join us for this live webinar, part of the American Historical Association's virtual 2021 event programming